-When selecting the relays for a hop, we start by picking n random relays then compute the resulting availability for this hop.
-If the computed availability is below the defined threshold (defined through ε), the relay with the lowest availability is replaced by a new randomly picked relay.
+When building a hop, we start by picking n random relays then compute the availability of the hop.
+If the availability is below the defined threshold (defined through ε), the lowest availability relay of the hop is replaced by a new randomly picked relay.
 This operation is repeated until a hop exceeds or equals the threshold availability.

-One can ask how many relays risk being discarded as this can influence network security, the worst-case being all relays having the same availability.
-The rationale is that a high availability relay will not compensate for the presence of ones with low availability.
+One can ask how many relays risk being discarded as it can influence network security.
+The worst-case being all relays having the same availability.
+The rationale is a high availability relay will not compensate for the presence of low availability ones.
 We derive a higher bound on relay availability based on this fact, knowing that all relays above this bound will never be evicted from a hop.
-To compute our bound, we suppose that all relays have the same availability P(R) and find the minimum availability to meet the n and ε criteria, thus we seek P(R) for $P(H) = 1 - \epsilon$, results are described in equation 4.2.
+To compute our bound, we suppose all relays have the same availability P(R) and find the minimum availability to meet n and ε criteria, thus we seek P(R) for $P(H) = 1 - \epsilon$, results are described in equation 4.2.